New pump track in Olympia's Isthmus Park, with the state capitol in the background. Credit: Nikki McCoy

 “It’s so fun and so many people can do it!” said 9-year-old Henry Beagle, who was rocking a Spiderman helmet and a scooter on a recent visit to the park.
 Since its opening last month, the park has been filled with roller-enthusiasts, from professional riders to novices to toddlers.

 A pump track is a continuous loop of bumps and banked turns that you ride not by pedaling, but by “pumping.”
-On my visit to the pump track, I was a little skeptical of how the flow of dozens of people on the track would actually work, especially with younger kids in the mix.
+On my visit to the pump track, I was a little skeptical about how the flow of dozens of people on the track would actually work, especially with younger kids in the mix.
 But it somehow works and it’s pretty awesome to watch the riders in action.

 Each hump and corner of the track allows for easy entry and exit.
 The unspoken etiquette displayed by older kids was pretty easy to figure out: Give way to those already on the track and join in at a gap between riders.
 It’s really cool to see how people can cruise through the rounds with no bumping or annoyance.